Below are the course descriptions for the MA in Communication.

 Communication professionals use qualitative methods to craft messages that resonate with audiences.
 This hands-on class exposes students to qualitative research methods that can be used on the job to guide communication efforts more strategically.
 Students learn how to design and conduct studies to gain insight into audience perceptions on a variety of issues.
 Specific techniques covered include in-depth interviews, focus groups, qualitative content analyses, and case studies.
 Through applied activities, students learn how to collect, analyze, and present qualitative research data.
-Students should take this course prior to the semester in which they begin their research for Thesis or Practicum.
-Prerequisite: Research and Writing Methods.
+Students should take this course prior to the semester in which they begin their research for Thesis.
+Prerequisite: 480.600 Research and Writing Methods.

 480.804 - Practicum